Apoc70/Get-RemoteSmtpServers/README.md

 Fetch all remote SMTP servers from Exchange receive connector logs

+## NOTE

+This repository is now archived.
+You can find the maintained release of the scripts [here](https://github.com/Apoc70/PowerShell-Scripts).

 ## Description

 This scripts fetches remote SMTP servers by searching the Exchange receive connector logs for the EHLO string.